 I have been quietly excited about launching our Mindful Writing workshops since the page has gone up on the website.
 And then doubts set in.
 I began to think, what do I really know of Mindfulness and what fundamentally is the purpose of writing?

 I realised that what I wanted was to dig much deeper.
 I’m interested in trying to crack the code that keeps us shackled to old patterns of thought and behaviour.
 Maybe we have an urge to communicate what is most important to us.
 But often it’s so important that describing things from the outside won’t do the trick.
 We have to crack the code first before we can know what it’s all about.
-What struck me when writing LOVE LIES: A Journal was that through Andre, the main character, I’d actually engaged in cracking the code, breaking the template that I thought I had to live by.
+What struck me when writing Running Away (1) was that through Max, the main character, I’d actually engaged in cracking the code, breaking the template that I thought I had to live by.

 The difficulty is once we’re getting an awareness that there is a code to be cracked we can feel desolate.
 There is so much truth in the phrase ‘better the devil you know’.
 However, if that code or template has kept us living in a restrained, constricted way and the way we’ve lived makes no sense to us any more, then we have no choice but to crack it, to reassess this template so that we may lead our best life.